 What are the effects of stress?

-A certain amount of stress is OK, if it helps you deal with a short term problem.
-For example, if you’re stressed about writing a paper for school, and your stress causes you to ask your teacher for advice, and you finish the paper, then your stress has done its job.
+A certain amount of stress is okay if it helps to motivate you to deal with a short term problem.
+For example; if you’re stressed about writing a paper for school, and your stress causes you to ask your teacher for advice, and you finish the paper, then your stress has done its job.

 In the short term, stress can:

 - Help you focus on a situation or solve a problem